 What Does a Certified Personal Trainer Do?

 In short, a certified personal trainer provides people with a fitness training program that helps them meet their goals.
-With a CPT, you are able to design a program, implement it, assess how a client is performing, and make adjustments as necessary.
+With a CPT, you are able to design a program in-person or via a personal training app, implement it, assess how a client is performing, and make adjustments as necessary.

 In my opinion, the more important question is asking what a CPT does NOT do.
 Having a CPT certification is great, but it’s not all-encompassing for everything related to health and fitness.